vechain/thor-devkit.java/README.md

 - Checkout the JAR file on the "release" page.
 - Or build locally with `gradle build` (higher security).

+This SDK is build on top of gson, guava and other libraries.
+See "build.gradle" to include those dependencies manually in your project.

 # Tutorials

 ### Private/Public Keys